vikasrawal/endingmalnutrition/README.md

 I have included the biblatex.cfg file from my local texmf directory, since some biblatex customisations are in that file.

-I export the org file to latex, and then compile it using compilebook.sh.
+I export nutritionbook.org file to latex, and then compile it using compilebook.sh.

 The master branch creates the print version, while the ebook branch creates the version used for the FAO repository.